dtothefp/cool.io/README.md

 - Cool.io is a way to visualize a user's past Facebook interaction in order to give them an overall ranking related to their posts, and how much their friends interact with their posts/profile.
 Users can invite friends to play the game with them and compete for who is the master of Facebook profile interaction.

+######Plans for the Future

+- Currently a user can sign-up/login with Facebook and can view all of their friends.
+In the near future Cool.io would like to implement features for viewing friend interaction statistics and taking action based upon this information.

 ######User Stories

 - As a user I want to login through Facebook